 Andrew Kiproff studied New Media: Interactive Development at the Rochester Institute of Technology.
-Following graduation, he pursued a career in online and digital marketing, which resulted in extensive international travel and the creation of an organic cotton supply chain, Connect One Threads, that helps connect international artists with organic cotton farmers and producers across Turkey.
+Following graduation, he pursued a career in online and digital marketing, which resulted in extensive international travel and the creation of an organic cotton supply chain, Connect One Threads, that connects international artists with farmers and producers across Turkey.
 While studying ICTD, Andrew hopes to continue expanding his sustainable clothing community, while facilitating constructive social change.

 Born in Argentina, Barbara MacFerrin grew up in the U.S. and earned her B.S. in Information Systems Security.
 She has worked in Information Technology in various environments ranging from the aerospace industry to healthcare and wellness.
 In addition, she has worked as a social worker with the Women, Infants and Children (WIC) program.
 In ICTD, MacFerrin plans to combine her technical background with her longstanding passions for travel, discovery and photography to help empower underserved communities.

 Carolyn Moreau, who grew up in New Zealand, is a journalist and filmmaker and currently works as a videographer in the communications department at CU.

 Tim Morrissey received a B.A. in English with distinction from the University of Colorado.
 Currently, he owns and operates a small business with his wife and works for the CU-Bookstore.